Salilw1999/iesg-whitelabel-grafana/docs/sources/tutorials/grafana-fundamentals/index.md

 ---
 Feedback Link: https://github.com/grafana/tutorials/issues/new
 authors:
-  - grafana_labs
+  - IESG_labs
 categories:
   - fundamentals
-description: Get familiar with Grafana
+description: Get familiar with IESG
-id: grafana-fundamentals
+id: IESG-fundamentals
 labels:
   products:
     - enterprise
     - oss
 status: Published
-summary: Get familiar with Grafana
+summary: Get familiar with IESG
 tags:
   - beginner
-title: Grafana fundamentals
+title: IESG fundamentals
 weight: 10
 killercoda:
-  title: Grafana fundamentals
+  title: IESG fundamentals
-  description: Learn how to use Grafana to set up a monitoring solution for your application.
+  description: Learn how to use IESG to set up a monitoring solution for your application.
 You will explore metrics and logs, build and annotate dashboards, and set up alert rules.
   backend:
     imageid: ubuntu
 ---